mateo1985/interview-subscription-test/README.md

 - angular cli
 - node and npm

+If you pull all files from git repository od not change EOL to windows type in *.sh scripts.

 ## System description:
 There are four main parts of the application:
 ### REST API backend service: